john-smilga/react-testing-course/03-tdd-focus-flow-project/02-focus-flow-final/README.md

 ## Context API

+Alright, now it's time to set up integration tests for App.tsx to test how our components interact with each other.

-You can use current to setup to setup integration tests for App.tsx but in my case I will show you how to test components that use the context.
+We can definitely set up all the tests with the current setup, but to make it more interesting, I will show you how to test components that use context, in case you have such a setup, in your own projects.
+We'll first set up Context API and then write tests for `AppWithContext.tsx`

 - create `src/AppWithContext.tsx` file